Mindfulness and Meditation: Stress Reduction for Cancer Prevention

 Src

 It is becoming more widely acknowledged that a holistic approach to health is essential for preventing cancer.
-As part of this comprehensive approach, mindfulness addresses mental, emotional, and the physical aspects of well-being.
+As part of this comprehensive approach, mindfulness addresses mental, emotional, and physical aspects of well-being.
 By cultivating mindfulness techniques, people build a lifestyle that promotes resilience and general health and improves their capacity to handle stress.

 Conclusion